 The blood flow in this artery can become partly or totally blocked by fatty material called plaque.
 A partial blockage is called carotid artery stenosis (narrowing).
 A blockage in your carotid artery can reduce the blood supply to your brain.
+Sometimes part of a plaque can break off and block off another artery.
 A stroke can occur if your brain does not get enough blood.

-Carotid angioplasty and stenting; CAS; Angioplasty - carotid artery
+Carotid angioplasty and stenting; CAS; Angioplasty - carotid artery; Carotid artery stenosis - angioplasty

-Carotid angioplasty and stenting (CAS) is done using a smal surgical cut.
+Carotid angioplasty and stenting (CAS) is done using a small surgical cut.

 Why the Procedure Is Performed

-Risks of carotid angioplasty and stent placement are:
+Risks of carotid angioplasty and stent placement, which depend on factors such as age, are:

 Before the Procedure

-Your doctor will do a thorough physical exam and several medical tests.
+Your provider will do a physical exam and perform several medical tests.

-Always tell your doctor or nurse what drugs you are taking, even drugs, supplements, or herbs you bought without a prescription.
+Always tell your provider what drugs you are taking, even drugs, supplements, or herbs you bought without a prescription.

-During the 2 weeks before your surgery:
+During the 2 weeks before your procedure:

-Do NOT drink anything after midnight the night before your surgery, including water.
+DO NOT drink anything after midnight the night before your surgery, including water.